 ● Infrastructure monitoring and management controls: Every component of infrastructure, including network devices, application servers, and databases, is hardened to stringent guidelines.
 They are also subject to regular scans to identify and address any security concerns.

-● Cryptographic controls: As noted earlier, all data to and from the Cisco Webex data center to Cisco Webex clients is encrypted, except for unencrypted video devices in a cloud–enabled meeting.
-Additionally, critical data stored in Cisco Webex, such as passwords, is encrypted.
+● Cryptographic controls: As noted earlier, all data to and from the Webex data center to cloud registered Webex apps and Webex Room devices is encrypted, except for PSTN traffic and unencrypted SIP/H323 video devices in a cloud–enabled meeting.
+Additionally, critical data stored in Webex, such as passwords, is encrypted.

 Cisco employees do not access customer data unless access is requested by the customer for support reasons.
 Access to systems in this case is allowed by the manager only in accordance with the “segregation of duties” principle.
 It is granted only on a need-to-know basis and with only the level of access required to do the job.
 Employee access to these systems is also regularly reviewed for compliance.
 Employees with such access are required to take annual International Organization for Standardization (ISO) 27001 Information Security Awareness training.